Hidden-variable theory: Bell's theorem

-Bohm's hidden-variable theory
+Bohm's non-local hidden-variable theory

 In 1952, David Bohm proposed a hidden variable theory.
 Bohm unknowingly rediscovered (and extended) the idea that Louis de Broglie's pilot wave theory had proposed in 1927 (and abandoned) – hence this theory is commonly called "de Broglie-Bohm theory".
 Assuming the validity of Bell's theorem, any deterministic hidden-variable theory that is consistent with quantum mechanics would have to be non-local, maintaining the existence of instantaneous or faster-than-light relations (correlations) between physically separated entities.

-Bohm posited both the quantum particle, e.g. an electron, and a hidden 'guiding wave' that governs its motion.
+Bohm posited both the quantum particle, e.g. an electron, and a 'guiding wave' that governs its motion.
 Thus, in this theory electrons are quite clearly particles.
 When a double-slit experiment is performed, the electron goes through either one of the slits.
-Also, the slit passed through is not random but is governed by the (hidden) pilot wave, resulting in the wave pattern that is observed.
+Also, the slit passed through is not random but is governed by the pilot wave, resulting in the wave pattern that is observed.
+The precise positions and trajectories of the particle are not knowable or defined in the standard quantum formalism and constitute the "hidden" variable of the interpretation.

-In Bohm's interpretation, the (non-local) quantum potential constitutes an implicate (hidden) order which organizes a particle, and which may itself be the result of yet a further implicate order: a superimplicate order which organizes a field.
+In Bohm's interpretation, the (non-local) quantum potential constitutes an implicate order which organizes a particle, and which may itself be the result of yet a further implicate order: a superimplicate order which organizes a field.
 Nowadays Bohm's theory is considered to be one of many interpretations of quantum mechanics.
 Some consider it the simplest theory to explain quantum phenomena.
 Nevertheless, it is a hidden-variable theory, and necessarily so.
 The major reference for Bohm's theory today is his book with Basil Hiley, published posthumously.

 A possible weakness of Bohm's theory is that some (including Einstein, Pauli, and Heisenberg) feel that it looks contrived.
 (Indeed, Bohm thought this of his original formulation of the theory.)
 Bohm said he considered his theory to be unacceptable as a physical theory due to the guiding wave's existence in an abstract multi-dimensional configuration space, rather than three-dimensional space.